-Participants will learn three of the laws of operations: Little's Law, Law of Bottlenecks and the Law of Variation.
+Participants will learn four laws of operations: Little's Law, Law of Bottlenecks, the Law of Variation, and VUT equation.
 03.

-Participants will learn implications operations laws have on the design on production systems.
+Participants will learn implications operations laws have on the design of production systems.

 Participants will learn the opportunities and pitfalls of taking a Takt Planning approach to their projects.